 Manufacturers: AutoDesk, Earth - cement - agreegate (C&D) mix, JSW Cement & Priya Cement, Local traditional technique in India, Locally Made, MRF, Quarried and sold via local dealers (non branded), TISCON/ VIZAG, Trimble, Waste collected from stone factories, Waste from construciton sites around

-Design TeamSuhasini Ayer, Gavury Ramadas, Ramya Prasad, Abrahm Ninan, Gnana Arul
+- Design Team:Suhasini Ayer, Gavury Ramadas, Ramya Prasad, Abraham Ninan, Gnana Arul

-Using local building materials and skills, the residences become a net energy-positive habitat by generating its own energy, using renewable energy.
-Zero-discharge of water, reduction, and recycling of solid waste, drought-resistant local endemic species landscaping and growing organic food as a model for urban agriculture would be a hallmark of this project.
-Reducing point to point travel by integrating work and living spaces, using integrated community and IT infrastructure (ICITI), and using clean mobility options like e- vehicles for external contact will be a natural consequence of the campus set-up.
+Using local building materials and skills, the residences become a net energy-positive habitat by generating their own energy, using renewable energy.
+Zero-discharge of water, reduction, and recycling of solid waste, drought-resistant local endemic species landscaping, and growing organic food as a model for urban agriculture would be a hallmark of this project.
+Reducing point-to-point travel by integrating work and living spaces, using integrated community and IT infrastructure (ICITI), and using clean mobility options like e- vehicles for external contact will be a natural consequence of the campus set-up.

 The habitat project has integrated four goals as part of the sustainable human settlement program of development;

 • Sustainable built environment to have building envelopes that are solar passive to be climatically suitable built with efficient space usage to reduce the built-up area and low embodied energy building materials with construction techniques that require minimum processing and machinery.

 • Integrated environmental planning of water, energy, and waste so Zero-discharge of water, reduction, and recycling of solid waste, water-efficient landscaping using local endemic species, and growing organic food as a model for urban agriculture would be a hallmark of these residences.